koaning/human-learn/docs/guide/function-classifier.md

 |          1 |        1 | female |    35 | 53.1    |       1 |
 |          0 |        3 | male   |    35 |  8.05   |       0 |

 There's actually some more columns in this dataset but we'll limit ourselves to just these for now.
-The goal of the dataset is to predict if you survived the titanic or not based on the other attributes.
+The goal of the dataset is to predict if you survived the titanic disaster based on the other attributes in this dataframe.

 ### Preparation

 To prepare our data we will first get it into the common `X`, `y` format for scikit-learn.

 ```python
 X, y = df.drop(columns=['survived']), df['survived']
 ```

 We could now start to import fancy machine learning models.
 It's what a lot of people do.
 Import a random forest, and see how high we can get the accuracy statistics.
 The goal of this library is to do the exact opposite.
 It might be a better idea to create a simple benchmark using, well, common sense?

 It's the goal of this library to make this easier for scikit-learn.
 In part because this helps us get to sensible benchmarks but also because this exercise usually makes you understand the data a whole lot better.

 ### FunctionClassifier

-So let's write a simple python function that determines if you survived based on the amount of money you paid for your ticket.
+Let's write a simple python function that determines if you survived based on the amount of money you paid for your ticket.
 It might serve as a proxy for your survival rate.
 To get such a model to act as a scikit-learn model you can use the `FunctionClassifier`.
 You can see an example of that below.